Qarik-Group/ultimate-guide-to-uaa/docs/README.md

 uaa userinfo
 ```

-The JSON output will be like:
+The JSON output might look like:

 ```json
 {